 What is Open Intoxicant in Michigan?

 Michigan law, MCL 257.624a, makes it a crime for anyone to transport a container of alcohol that has been open.

-When a suspect is facing a criminal charge, it is always the burden of the prosecutor to prove the offense.
+When a suspect is facing a criminal charge, it is always the burden of the prosecutor to prove the offense beyond a reasonable doubt.
 In order for the County Prosecutor to prove the offense of open container in Michigan they would have to show that the suspect: 1. was transporting or possessing 2. an alcoholic liquor 3. in a container that is open or uncapped or where a seal is broken and that is:

 a) within a passenger compartment of a vehicle on a highway, or